Giving up hair dye means a new journey towards healthy hair and scalp. But the real struggle is to maintain the health and beauty of hair.

 This treatment leaves your hair a lot more shiny, smooth and manageable.

-It eliminates frizz from hair and also protects hair from humidity and harmful UV rays.
+It eliminates frizz from hair and protects hair from humidity and harmful UV rays.

 3. How is it done?